CardCaster-UCD/CardCasterGame/ProjectDocument.md

 **In this section, explain how the game should be played.
 Treat this as a manual within a game.
 It is encouraged to explain the button mappings and the most optimal gameplay strategy.**

 The player can move around the map using the arrow keys, swing the sword using the space bar, and cast the spells on the cards using the 1, 2, 3 keys.
+The cards switch out every time they're used, so the player has to keep track of what cards they have tied to each button.
+The player's goal is to find the cave and locate the treasure within.
+Monsters and puzzles stand in the player's way.

 **If you did work that should be factored in to your grade that does not fit easily into the proscribed roles, add it here!
 Please include links to resources and descriptions of game-related material that does not fit into roles here.**